-Diesel engines are fitted with injection equipment which prevents the engine speed being exceeded irrespective of the gear selected.
+Diesel engines are fitted with an injection pump which prevents the engine speed being exceeded irrespective of the gear selected.

-If the message "CHECK ANTI-POLLUTION SYSTEM" is displayed

-along with warning lights

-and C, consult an authorised dealer immediately.
+If the message "Check antipollution system" is displayed along with warning lights and , consult an authorised dealer immediately.

 When driving, depending on the fuel grade used, it is possible that white smoke may be emitted.